The PAM image format is a lowest common denominator 2 dimensional map format.

 A common use of PAM images is to represent visual images such as are typically represented by images in the older and more concrete PBM, PGM, and PPM formats.

-A black and white image, such as would be represented by a PBM image, has a tuple type of "BLACKANDWHITE".
+A black and white image, such as would alternatively be represented by a PBM image, has a tuple type of "BLACKANDWHITE".
 Such a PAM image has a depth of 1 and maxval 1 where the one sample in each tuple is 0 to represent a black pixel and 1 to represent a white one.
-The height, width, and raster bear the obvious relationship to those of the equivalent PBM image.
+The maxval, height, width, and order of tuples in the raster bear the obvious relationship to those of the equivalent PGM image.

-Note that in the PBM format, a zero value means white, but in PAM, zero means black.
+Note that in the PBM format, a sample value of zero means white, but in PAM, zero means black.

 In this kind of image, the color represented by a pixel is actually a combination of an explicitly specified foreground color and a background color to be identified later.